 – Working together with schools in Europe.

 After the training sessions, the schools will receive on-site guidance in order to improve the implementation of social innovation projects and classroom activities.
-The professionalisation programme will be ended with a final event.
+The professionalisation programme will come to an end with a final event.
 This event for students and teachers focuses on sharing social innovation projects and classroom activities between participating schools.
-In the coming year, we will experience how the professionalisation programme is received by schools.
+In the coming year, we will explore how the professionalisation programme is received by schools.
 However, it is not a fixed programme.
 If schools want to change it, for example through practical (im)possibilities, then the programme will be adapted.
 In this way, NEMESIS tries to meet the needs and possibilities of the participating schools as much as possible.

 Are you a school member and do you want to implement Social Innovation Education in your school?
 Feel free to surf the web and drop us a line (email@example.com) or fill our contact form.